Olalla, Washington

 Olalla is a small unincorporated community in Kitsap County, Washington, United States.
 It is located on Colvos Passage on Puget Sound, just north of the Pierce County county line.
 Olalla used to be as large as Port Orchard, the county seat of Kitsap County.
 Olalla was settled in its early years by a large number of Norwegian and other Scandinavian immigrants because of its similarities to their native countries.
-Noted as early as the 1860s Olalla developed a commerce center by way of its good sea water access.
-The "old town" port located by the Olalla lagoon was made up of many business buildings, most on piers.
+Noted as early as the 1860s, Olalla developed a commerce center by way of its good sea water access.
+The "old town" port located on Olalla Bay was made up of many business buildings, most on piers.
 Shipping and the mosquito fleet (ferrying system at that time) was very busy moving materials, goods and people.

+Etymology

 Olalla's name is the Salishan and Chinook Jargon word for "berry" or "berries" (usually olallie or ollalie in most lexicons of the jargon).

+History

 By the end of the 19th century, the cutting down of all old-growth forest was well on its way out.
 Olalla was no exception.
 The land was stripped clean leaving a barren landscape.
 This created an opportunity for farming as dynamiting stump and clearing the land became a standard operation.
 With European immigration fueling the growth spurt, new commerce came by growing strawberries and vegetables.
 Olalla being a port of commerce flourished as the logging, farming and boat building were king.

-Olalla was served by many steamship, including the Virginia V which is the last operational example of a Puget Sound Mosquito Fleet steamer.
+Olalla was served by many steamships, including the Virginia V which is the last operational example of a Puget Sound Mosquito Fleet steamer.
 She was built along the shores just south of Olalla near Maplewood.
 She was once part of a large fleet of small passenger and freight carrying ships that linked the islands and ports of Puget Sound in Washington state in the late 19th and early 20th centuries.
 On 21 October 1934, a severe Pacific storm swept through the Puget Sound.
 Virginia V was attempting to dock at Olalla, when the brunt of the storm hit.
 The powerful winds pushed the ship against the dock as the waves pounded the ship into the pilings.
 The result was the near destruction of the upper decks.

-All is gone now.
 Since the Narrows Bridge was built, Olalla has enjoyed a quiet rural setting while being converted into a residential community for commuters to nearby cities and towns.
-Al's Grocery Store is the only old structure left by the lagoon and the locals hold it dear to their hearts.
+Olalla Bay Market & Landing (formerly Al's Grocery Store) is the only old structure left by the lagoon and the locals hold it dear to their hearts.